tomatillodesign/tomatillo-design-style-salvage-2025/readme.md

 ## Installation

-⚠️ **Important:** To ensure auto-updates work correctly, make sure the plugin folder is named `tomatillo-design-style-salvage-2025` (without `-main` or other suffixes).
+✅ **Works with any folder name** - No need to rename!
+The plugin auto-detects its folder name and handles updates automatically.

 ### Method 1: Download from GitHub

 1. Download the latest release from GitHub
-2. Extract and rename the folder to `tomatillo-design-style-salvage-2025` if needed (remove `-main` suffix)
+2. Extract to `/wp-content/plugins/` (works with or without `-main` suffix)
-3. Upload to `/wp-content/plugins/tomatillo-design-style-salvage-2025`
-4. Activate the plugin through the 'Plugins' screen in WordPress
+3. Activate the plugin through the 'Plugins' screen in WordPress

 ### Method 2: Git Clone